Clacket Lane services

 The services were said to be well supervised with a good range of items in the shop and restaurant.
 The food wasn't tasty though, it had no picnic benches or indoor play area, it was very expensive and it was described as dirty, with the fold-away baby changing tables being described as "hazardous to health".

-The services were also inspected by the AA on the 3rd and 4th of April 2004.
+The services were also inspected by The AA on 3 and 4 April 2004.
 These are their results:

 |Road safety and parking:||Good|